PaddlePaddle/Paddle/doc/fluid/dev/inference_engine.md

 # Utilize Engines to Accelerate Inference

-For performance issues, the inference phase need to support some special hardware for acceleration, such as GPU, FPGA, and ARM.
+The inference phase need to support some special hardware for acceleration, such as GPU, FPGA, and ARM.
-Special softwares power some of these hardwares and the inner states are hidden, for example, the TensorRT is released by NVidia to improve inference performance on GPUs, it takes a computation graph as input, optimize and execute it, and the users can hardly modify its internal logics.
+Special softwares power some of these hardwares and the inner states are hidden, for example, the TensorRT is released by NVidia to improve the inference performance on GPUs, it takes a computation graph as input, optimize and execute it, but the users can't directly modify its internal logics.

 In other words, these software acts like a black box, the external logics prepare its inputs, execute it and process its output.
-In Paddle serving module, we call such a software engine, and the inference phase will partition sub-blocks(sub graph) and use the engines to improve performance.
+In the Paddle inference module, we call such software an engine, and the inference phase will partition sub-blocks(sub graph) and execute them on the engines to improve performance.

 ## Use Engines to Execute Sub-blocks

-Compared to Paddle Fluid, the engines covers a few kinds of operators and can only power several kinds of models.
+Compared to Paddle Fluid, the engines covers limited number of operators and can only power several kinds of models.
 In other words, the engines can only support a part of Fluid.

-The Block in Fluid acts like a computation graph is natural to partition the Block into several sub-blocks which powered by several different engines.
+The Block in Fluid acts like a computation graph and it is natural to partition the Block into several sub-blocks which are powered by several different engines.

 <p align="center">